tim42/persistence/README.md

   - std::basic_string (so `std::string` too, but not only)
   - C arrays (`int m_int_array[500];`, including multi-dimensional arrays)
   - pointers (using dynamic allocation), and null pointers
-  - a generic object serializer
+  - a generic object serializer (can serialize objects properties by properties)
   - neam::array_wrapper
   - neam::persistence::raw_data (almost like a `cr::array_wrapper`)
-  - a default serializer that **dump** as-is the memory of the object

-For objects requesting it, a post-serialization function could be called after the serialization of the object has took place (and has been successful).
+For objects requesting it, a post-serialization function could be called after the serialization of the object has been done (and has been successful).
-(As the constructor won't be called, this is particularly useful. (the constructor won't be called because the compiler will default initialize all the fields, overwriting deserialized values))
+As the constructor won't be called, this is particularly useful. (the constructor won't be called because the compiler will default initialize all the fields, possibly overwriting deserialized values)

-There is also some _wrappers_: _(a code that wrap the generated data and perform some actions)_
+neam/persistence also includes some _wrappers_: _(a code that wrap the generated data and perform some actions)_
-  - checksum (a custom, handcrafted, non-secure hashing function)
+  - checksum (a custom, handcrafted, non-secure but quite fast hashing function)
   - magic number (simply add a magic number)

-neam/persistence also provides a `storage` class that provide the ability to store serialized objects in a file and retrieve them using a _name_.
+neam/persistence also provides a `storage` class that provide the ability to store and retrieve serialized objects to/from a file.

-It supports different "backends", meaning that if you want to use a different backend, there is only one parameter to set, the compiler select the correct backend at compile time !
+It supports different "backends", chosen at compile time Current backends:
-Current backends:
-  - neam (default)
+  - neam (binary)
   - verbose _(serialization only)_ see what is serialized in an human readable format.
     This backend could be usefull to print data easily (instead of manual `std::cout << ... << std::endl;`), to debug a possible problem with a serialized object, and to see how neam::persistence works with some C++ types.
+  - JSON _(currently: serialization only)_ A JSON serializer for your C++ objects

 ## performances

 Tests ran on an Intel i7, with g++ 4.8.3, in release mode:
   - serialization:
-    - **780 Mb/s** (size of the serialized data: 1.15 Gb)
+    - **1.26 Gb/s** (size of the serialized data: 1.15 Gb)
-    - **1.52 Gb/s** (size of the serialized data: 47.4 Ko)
+    - **1.77 Gb/s** (size of the serialized data: 47.4 Ko)
   - deserialization:
-    - **2.25 Gb/s** (size of the serialized data: 1.15 Gb)
+    - **2.30 Gb/s** (size of the serialized data: 1.15 Gb)
-    - **1.52 Gb/s** (size of the serialized data: 47.4 Ko)
+    - **1.82 Gb/s** (size of the serialized data: 47.4 Ko)

-This is fast, isn't it ?

-Run the **benchmark** sample to get the perfs of your computer.
+Numbers taken from the **benchmark** sample.

 ## pitfalls

 Thinking that neam/persistence is magic.
-C++ isn't a dynamic language, but instead works quite _near the metal_ (exemple: the size of some integers/floating point types depends of the underlying architecture).
+C++ isn't a dynamic language, but instead works quite _near the metal_ (exemple: the size/format of some integers/floating point types depends of the underlying architecture).

 neam/persistence doesn't handle loops, references (or non-dynamically allocated pointers).
 If you simply try to serialize this, you will either fall in one (or more) of those cases:
   - a stack overflow
   - running out of process memory
-  - serialization will produce a data that doesn't represent the original object
+  - serialization will produce a data that doesn't represent the original object (and this will possibly includes some memory leaks as it will have dynamically allocated some memory that won't be freed by the destructor)

-neam/persistence is the perfect solution to serialize trees (of all kind) but the worst solution (in the sense that it won't even work) to serialize graphs.
+neam/persistence is the perfect solution to serialize tree-like hierarchies (of all kind and complexity) but the worst solution (in the sense that it won't even work) to serialize graphs.

-you can serialize on a machine an deserialize on another if and only if:
+Using the default binary backend, you can serialize on a machine an deserialize on another if and only if:
 - the same endianness
-- the same size for floating point
+- the same size/format for floating point
 - you used the same serialization metadata on the two machines / programs (see the first example)

 -------